scode/pwbox/README.md

 ## TODO

 * Fix error propagation; don't result in PWBoxError when PWBoxException is appropriate (structural changes only).
-* Consider that humans prefer to know whether they entered the wrong passphrase or the data was corrupt.
-I could have a dedicated field which is stipulated to be a pre-defined phrase encrypted, and use that to test for a bad passphrase.
-A tamperer would be able to trick the user into believing she has the wrong passphrase, but the main purpose is to allow the common case to be friendlier: not to report tampering whenever the user enters an incorrect passphrase.

 ## Requested feedback points